 So, should you buy this lens?
 I’d say it depends.

 The Sigma 19mm F2.8 isn’t the sharpest lens nor does it have great autofocus.
 What it does offer, however, is an incredibly low price tag.

-For a new photographer on an extreme budget, this lens can be an ultra-low-cost way of getting a wide angle piece of glass (plus, it’s so lightweight!).
+For a new photographer on an extreme budget, this lens can be an ultra-low-cost way of getting a wide-angle piece of glass (plus, it’s so lightweight!).

 If you’re interesting in picking one up yourself, I’ll include purchase links below.
-They can be hard to find new these days, so I’d suggest hitting the eBay link and buying it used.
 Thanks for reading!